 Fast facts

-• Banks have longstanding relationships with farmers and other agricultural customers and have helped during significant challenges and financial uncertainties.
+- Banks have longstanding relationships with farmers and other agricultural customers and have helped them through significant economic challenges and financial uncertainties.

-• All major banks have dedicated agricultural departments serving farmers and other agricultural customers during all phases of their business.
+- All major banks have dedicated agricultural teams serving farmers and other agricultural customers during all phases of their business.

 The bottom line

-All major banks have dedicated departments serving farmers during all phases of their business and are committed to working with their farm clients to determine the best options to help them manage financial uncertainties
+All major banks have dedicated teams serving farmers and other agricultural clients during all phases of their business and are committed to working with them to determine the best options to help manage financial uncertainties.

-In addition to business accounts, banks offer products to help farm clients meet their operating, capital improvement and equipment financing needs as well as investment advice and products to manage financial risk and expenses.
+In addition to business accounts, banks offer products to help agricultural clients meet their land acquisition, operating, capital improvement and equipment financing needs as well as investment advice and products to manage financial risk and expenses.

-Bank agriculture specialists can also offer advisory services with detailed information on economic conditions, business planning, market trends, government policies, and regulatory issues that may impact a farm business.
+Bank agriculture specialists can also offer advisory services with detailed information on economic conditions, business planning, market trends, government policies, and regulatory issues that may impact an agricultural business.

 There has been a resurgence of interest in agriculture by a younger generation of farmers.
-They play important roles in Canada’s agricultural and rural success story.
+They play an important role in Canada’s agricultural and rural success story.
 However, sometimes these younger farmers need more support and advice than experienced producers.

 Local bank branches in agricultural communities can supply the tools, advice and support young farmers need to succeed.
 Many branches can provide advice on how to develop a business plan, and they often hold business seminars that provide access to experts in the field.

-Banks also support Outstanding Young Farmer Programs, 4‑H clubs and university programs that help to young farmers with entrepreneurship, networking opportunities, and scholarships.
+Banks also support Outstanding Young Farmer Programs, 4-H clubs and university programs that provide access to young farmers with entrepreneurship, networking opportunities, and scholarships.

 In addition, banks work with producers on succession planning to ensure a viable transition to future generations of farmers.